librenms/librenms/doc/Support/FAQ.md

   own time.
 - Documentation.
 Documentation can always be improved and every little bit helps.
-Not all features are currently documented or documented well, there's speeling mistakes etc. It's very easy to submit updates [through the GitHub website](https://help.github.com/articles/editing-files-in-another-user-s-repository/), no git experience needed.
+Not all features are currently documented or documented well, there's spelling mistakes etc. It's very easy to submit updates [through the GitHub website](https://help.github.com/articles/editing-files-in-another-user-s-repository/), no git experience needed.